Błażejowice Dolne: History

-Until 1742, the village was a part of Głogówek County (circulus superioris Glogoviae) in the Habsburg Empire.
+Until 1532 it was part of the Piast-ruled Duchy of Opole and Racibórz formed as a result of the medieval fragmentation of Poland into smaller duchies.
+Afterwards, it was integrated into the Bohemian Crown and Habsburg Empire, administratively becoming part of Głogówek County (circulus superioris Glogoviae) until 1742, and returning to Polish rule under the House of Vasa from 1645 to 1666.
 After the First Silesian War, it was annexed by the Kingdom of Prussia was incorporated into Prudnik County (Großkreis Neustadt).
 The village had its own sigil.
 In 1865, there were 13 farmers, 15 gardeners and 8 peasants living in the village.
-There was also a Catholich school, attended by 85 students.
+There was also a Catholic school, attended by 85 students.